Yu-Oscar/converter_extension/README.md

-# Smart Converter — Chrome Extension Starter
+# Flash Convert — Chrome Extension Starter

-Smart Converter is a Chrome Extension (Manifest V3) that converts selected text (starting with time values) into your preferred formats.
+Flash Convert is a Chrome Extension (Manifest V3) that converts selected text (starting with time values) into your preferred formats.
 The architecture is built to be modular and extensible, so you can add other unit families later (temperature, length, mass, speed, etc.) with minimal changes.

 ## 📦 Features (MVP)